-Cheryl Rosner, CEO of hotel-booking app Stayful.com, which has headquarters in New York and San Francisco, works with eight full-time employees and outsources to four specialists who are contract workers.
-She relies on these four experts to keep her company looped in on the tiny tweaks and massive overhauls in today’s quickly evolving technology.
-For example, anytime Apple changes its operating system or upgrades Siri, her company needs to adapt.
-“We want to work with people who are up to date in the areas that we’re iterating toward, so we outsource software development but keep design, engineers and product management within the company.”
+Cheryl Rosner, co-founder of former hotel-booking app Stayful.com, worked with eight full-time employees and outsourced to four specialists who are contract workers.
+She relied on these four experts to keep her company looped in on the tiny tweaks and massive overhauls in today’s quickly evolving technology.
+For example, anytime Apple changed its operating system or upgraded Siri, her company needed to adapt.
+“We want to work with people who are up to date in the areas that we’re iterating toward, so we outsource software development but keep design, engineers and product management within the company,” she says.

-You uncover outsourcing talent about the same way you find employees: by networking in person or online, asking for recommendations, and interviewing carefully.
+You uncover outsourcing talent the same way you find employees: by networking in person or online, asking for recommendations and interviewing carefully.

 Another option is to check the websites of professional organizations—the American Society of Journalists and Authors, for example, or the American Institute of Professional Bookkeepers—which usually provide ways to connect with their members.

 Virtual assistants, whom you connect with only online, are an increasingly popular option.
-These can be either independent freelancers or those who work with companies such as Zirtual.com or eaHelp.com, which have staffs of assistants available to their clients.
+These can be either independent freelancers or those who work with companies such as Zirtual.com, which have assistants on staff and available to their clients.
 Regus.com has a program that provides access to office space in 2,000 locations worldwide, with a couple of nice bonuses: The locations will answer your phone 24 hours a day as well as accept your mail and other deliveries.
 Some companies hire only United States-based assistants, while others, such as Worldwide 101.com, are—as the name suggests—global.
 VirtualAssistantAssistant.com has reviews and ratings of many virtual assistant companies.

 Rizzo also points out that outsourcing doesn’t have to be limited to office tasks—using a firm such as TaskRabbit.com, you can outsource whatever you don’t want to spend time on, including errands, buying gifts or planning a vacation.

-You’ll want a virtual assistant with three to five years of experience and references, Hecht says.
-“Talk to references in businesses or industries that are similar to yours.”
+You’ll want a virtual assistant with three to five years of experience and references, Hecht says, continuing that you should “talk to references in businesses or industries that are similar to yours.”
 Ask about the contract before you see it: Is there a cancellation clause?
 What about the confidentiality of your business information?